Hong Kong locks down Tiananmen vigil park amid tight security, arrests organiser | Law-Order

 The annual June 4 vigil is usually held in the former British colony's Victoria Park, with people gathering to light candles for the pro-democracy demonstrators killed by Chinese troops in Beijing 32 years ago.
 This year, with thousands of police deployed across the city, some marked the anniversary in churches or at home amid fears of being arrested.

 In the working class district of Mong Kok, minor scuffles broke out and police arrested one person.
 As night fell, police cleared people from around Victoria Park as they walked with their phone lights on.
+Police said at least six people were arrested on Friday aged between 20 and 75.
 "Being able to have a memory is a basic human right.
 Taking that away is beyond anyone’s authority," District Councillor Derek Chu told Reuters.
 "We need to remember those people who have been sacrificed for democracy in the past."

 Early on Friday, police arrested Chow Hang Tung, vice-chairwoman of the Hong Kong Alliance in Support of Patriotic Democratic Movements of China, for promoting an unauthorised assembly.
 "She only wanted to go to Victoria Park, light a candle and commemorate," Chiu Yan Loy, executive member of the Alliance, told Reuters.